Knine69/TrabajoGradosClasificacion/README.md

 In order to solve possible issues that may arise, run the following dependencies installation:

-Download Ollama and pull model to use locally

 ```
     pip torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
     pip install --upgrade pymupdf